nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 details, appointments, and treatment records.
 </box>

-With DocTrack, you can take the first step towards digitalisation of your practice!
+With **DocTrack**, you can take the first step towards digitalisation of your practice!
-DocTrack aims to simplify your patient and appointment tracking process, by allowing you to
+**DocTrack** aims to simplify your patient and appointment tracking process, by allowing you to
 - easily add and update patient and appointment records
 - delete records for regulation purposes
 - search for records based on important criteria such as dates and names